No Spark? Try These Fixes Before Replacing Your Ignition Module

 The HT lead connects the ignition module to the spark plug boot and carries the high-voltage spark.

-- Look out for cracks, brittleness, or exposed wiring.
+- Look for cracks, brittleness, or exposed wiring.

-- Make sure connections at both ends are secure.
+- Ensure connections at both ends are secure.

-- Replace the HT lead if damaged or worn.
+- Replace the HT lead if it is damaged or worn.

 The rubber spark plug boot can deteriorate over time.